What to Get Someone Whose Love Language Is Gifts

 What to get someone whose love language is gifts?

-What is the love language giving gifts?
+What is the love language of giving gifts?

 Is the gifts love language materialistic?